ddaqua6/LoRa-APRS-Digipeater/README.md

 # LoRa APRS Digipeater

+<b>Significant differences between original DO2JMG's version and my version (OK2DDS)</b>
+When hearing a signal, the digipeater sends a status message (you can see it for example in APRS.fi with purple color) with callsign of the heared station.
+You can more easily track your station's coverage with this function.

+Optional: You can enable a message sending to your another APRS station when the digipeater is restarted (eg. due to power shortage).
+To achieve this, uncomment lines 37-39 in main.cpp, and replace OK0ABC with YOUR CALLSIGN with SSID.
+Please keep in mind, that callsign between the : : needs to have 9 characters, if your callsign has less, you need to keep spaces so the total amount of characters is 9.
+Example: If your callsign is OK0ABC-7, keep 1 space after it (::OK0ABC-7 :).
+If your callsign is OK0AB, keep 4 spaces (::OK0AB    :)
+It is really important to fulfill the required format, if you don't understand this, please keep the lines commented.

 <b>Supported boards</b>
 - Heltec WiFi LoRa 32 V1 (433MHz SX1278)
 - Heltec WiFi LoRa 32 V2 (433MHz SX1278)